ballerina-platform/module-ballerinax-googleapis.drive/modules/listener/README.md

 [Google Drive](https://developers.google.com/drive/api) allows users to store files on their servers, synchronize files across devices, and share files.
-Google Drive encompasses Google Docs, Google Sheets, and Google Slides, which are a part of the Google Docs Editors office suite that permits collaborative editing of documents, spreadsheets, presentations, drawings, forms, and more.
+Google Drive encompasses Google Docs, Google Sheets, and Google Slides, which are a part of the Google Docs Editors office suite that permits the collaborative editing of documents, spreadsheets, presentations, drawings, forms, and more.
 Files created and edited through the Google Docs suite are saved in Google Drive.

 ![alt text](/docs/images/drive_overview.png?raw=true)

 # Listener overview

 The Google Drive Ballerina Connector allows you to access the [Google Drive API Version v3](https://developers.google.com/drive/api) through Ballerina.
 The connector can be used to implement some of the most common use cases of Google Drive.
 The connector provides the capability to programmatically manage files & folders in the drive.

 The Google Drive Ballerina Connector supports file and folder management operations related to creating, deleting, updating and retrieving.

 ![alt text](/docs/images/connecter_overview.png?raw=true)

-1. Listen to new file creation event.
+1. Listen to the new file creation event.
-2. Listen to new file creation on a specific folder.
+2. Listen to a new file created on a specific folder.
-3. Listen to new folder creation event.
+3. Listen to the new folder creation event.
 4. Listen to new folder creation on a specific folder.
-5. Listen to file update event.
+5. Listen to the file update event.
-6. Listen to file delete event.
+6. Listen to file deleted event.
-7. Listen to file delte event on a specific folder.
+7. Listen to file deleted event on a specific folder.
-8. Listen to folder delete event.
+8. Listen to the folder delete event.
-9. Listen to folder delte event on a specific folder.
+9. Listen to folder delete event on a specific folder.

 # Prerequisites